Best Greenworks Pressure Washers in 2026: Budget Picks

 • Detergent tank (optional on some models)

 You'll probably want to grab an extension cord if your outdoor outlet isn't close.
-A 50-foot outdoor extension cord is $15–20 and huge quality-of-life improvement.
+A 50-foot outdoor extension cord is low-cost tier and huge quality-of-life improvement.

 Real Cleaning Scenarios